 Next, think about your unique ability.
 Maybe you have a unique skill or talent.
 For me, my unique ability is my organization skills.
 I understand how to run a professional organizing business.
 I help other people get organized.
-I come up with new organizational systems, whether that be the 100 Day All Home Program or an organization-based Masterclass.
+I come up with new organizational systems, whether that be The Productive Home Solution or an organization-based Masterclass.

 You have a unique ability, too.
 Things that you are excellent and more uniquely equipped at.
 You should try and move more towards excellence and out of competence.

 Whenever I want to do a full cleanout of everything on my schedule, I take my calendar and scrutinize it.
 And, I want you to do the same.